Charles White (American football): Professional career

-White was selected in the 1st round, 27th overall pick in the 1980 NFL Draft by the Cleveland Browns.
+White was the 27th overall pick in the 1980 NFL draft, selected in the first round by the Cleveland Browns.
 After four disappointing seasons in Cleveland, where he rushed for a total of 942 yards and had a 3.4 yards per carry average, White was released before the start of the 1985 season.
 White later acknowledged that he struggled with cocaine addiction during this period.

 After his release from the Browns in 1985, he reunited with his college coach, John Robinson, who was then coaching the Los Angeles Rams.
-White would play for the Rams for four seasons, 1985 to 1988.
+White played for the Rams for four seasons, 1985 to 1988.
 In 1987, he rushed for a league-leading 1,387 yards and 11 touchdowns, which earned him a Pro Bowl selection and the NFL Comeback Player of the Year Award.

 White finished his NFL career with 3,075 rushing yards, and 23 rushing touchdowns, along with 114 receptions, 860 yards, and one receiving touchdown.

+NFL career statistics

 Post-playing career

 In 1993, White joined USC as running backs coach; he later worked as a computer consultant.

 In its third and fourth seasons, American Gladiators held special "Pro Football Challenge of Champions" shows.
 White participated in and won both, each time coming from behind in the "Eliminator" thanks to slip-ups by his opponents.
-He also competed in sixth season's USC vs. Notre Dame alumni special where he also won, giving him a 3-0 record on the show.
+He also competed in its sixth season's USC vs. Notre Dame alumni special where he also won, giving him a 3-0 record on the show.